 I make pancakes every Saturday for my kids… it’s a tradition.
-This morning my son wanted to help make the pancakes and he wanted a berry sauce instead of regular syrup.
-We had a fun time cooking side by side.
-I was impressed with his steady hand while he mixed the pancake dough (especially for a two year old).
-We created a very delicious breakfast – more importantly, we had a great time together.
-The pancakes were light & fluffy with a touch of vanilla and the raspberry sauce was sweet and tart – a perfect combination!
+This morning my son wanted to help so we made these pancakes with raspberry sauce and had a fun time cooking side by side.
+I was impressed with his steady hand while he mixed the pancake dough (especially for a two-year-old).
+We created a very delicious breakfast–more importantly, we had a great time together.
+The pancakes were light & fluffy with a touch of vanilla and the raspberry sauce was sweet and tart–a perfect combination!

 - 1 cup of flour

 - 2 tsp baking powder

 - 1 tbsp white sugar

 - 1 cup of milk

 Combine all dry ingredients together and mix thoroughly.